 To test for voltage, first turn ON the tester according to its type.
 For a non-contact tester, hold the tip close to the wire or outlet slot.
 The indicator light and/or buzzer will activate if voltage is present.
 For contact testers, securely touch the test leads to the circuit’s terminals.
 Ensure you observe polarities and use the correct testing mode (AC or DC).

-Record the voltage reading if digital, or observe the indicator type for analog units.
+Record the voltage reading for digital units, or note the indicator type for analog units.
 Always ensure your hands are dry and you’re standing on an insulated surface.
 Visit this excellent guide for more techniques: Family Handyman’s Voltage Tester Tips.

 Ensuring Accuracy